Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 VilvaSol.

-2. A weed plant with regular yellow small flowers and bitter - sour juice, used as a remedy; celandine.
+2. A weed with regular yellow small flowers and bitter and sour juice, used as a medicinal product; celandine.

 RakinoCherd.

 Lesson 1.
-Job assigned for a specific period.
+Work assigned for a certain period.
 Gubdor Krasnov.

 2.Tax

-On the territory of our village, many words coincide in meaning and pronunciation.
+In our village, many words have the same meaning and pronunciation.
 This suggests that the traditions and customs of the population of this territory are very closely intertwined.
 This also applies to language features.

-Each village in the Volga region has its own flavor.
-V this case these are words that were used only in our village.
+Each village of the Volga region has its own highlight.
+IN in this case These are words that were used only in our village.

 Competition “The best expert on obsolete words”

-To preserve obsolete words, we held a competition for the title of "The best expert on obsolete words", which were used on the territory of the Osypnobugorsk village council.
+To preserve outdated words, we held a competition for the title of “The best expert on outdated words” that were used on the territory of the Osypnobugorsk village council.

 Conclusion: not all students were interested in the competition.
-And since the younger generation is not interested in the past, the problem of linking generations arises.
+And since the younger generation is not interested in the past, the problem of connecting generations arises.

 Conclusion